Grok

 Overview

-Grok is xAI’s general-purpose assistant across web and mobile.
-The current product is broader than the early “chatbot on X” framing. xAI now positions Grok as a live assistant for conversation, coding, reasoning, search, and visual generation, with a parallel push into team-facing business deployment.
-That means it belongs in the tool index as a first-class assistant product, not just as the home of Grok Imagine.
+Grok is xAI’s general-purpose assistant across web and mobile, now surrounded by a broader product ecosystem.
+The current product is broader than the early “chatbot on X” framing. xAI positions Grok as a live assistant for conversation, coding, reasoning, search, connectors, and visual generation, with a parallel push into team-facing business deployment and a new developer-facing Grok Build CLI beta.

 Key Features

-The current Grok landing page emphasizes text and voice chat, coding help, rich documents, realtime search, and built-in image and video creation.
-That combination makes it closer to the ChatGPT, Claude, and Gemini class of assistant than to a single-purpose search or media tool.
-It is especially notable that xAI now presents visual generation as part of the core Grok experience rather than as a separate experimental edge case.
+The current Grok product emphasizes text and voice chat, coding help, documents and projects, realtime search, connectors, and built-in image and video creation.
+That combination makes it closer to ChatGPT, Claude, and Gemini than to a single-purpose search product.
+It is especially notable that xAI now presents visual generation as part of the main Grok experience rather than as a side experiment, while Grok Build gives xAI a separate terminal-agent lane for professional software work.

 Strengths